Henrique Luvannor

-Luvannor Henrique de Sousa Silva (born 19 May 1990), commonly known as Luvannor, is a Moldovan professional footballer who plays as a forward.
-Born in Brazil, he represents the Moldova national team.
+Luvannor Henrique de Sousa Silva (born 19 May 1990), commonly known as Luvannor, is a professional footballer who plays as a forward for Saudi Arabian club Al-Faisaly.
+Born in Brazil, he played for the Moldova national team until ruled out as ineligible by FIFA.

-After a few successful seasons with Sheriff Tiraspol in the Moldovan National Division, Luvannor obtained Moldovan citizenship, and in November 2013 he made his debut for Moldova national football team in the friendly match against Lithuania on 18 November, in which he played a major role in the equalizing goal in the 72nd minute.
+After a few successful seasons with Sheriff Tiraspol in the Moldovan National Division, Luvannor obtained Moldovan citizenship, and in November 2013 he made his debut for Moldova national team in the friendly match against Lithuania on 18 November, in which he played a major role in the equalizing goal in the 72nd minute.
 His brother, Klysman also played for Sheriff Tiraspol.

 Club career

 Luvannor began his career with Paranoá Esporte Clube in 2009, playing in the third division of the Campeonato Brasiliense.